Dictionary Examples#

 Inverting a Dictionary#

-To build a reverse lookup (value → key) from a one-to-one dictionary:
+To build a reverse lookup (value → key) from a one-to-one dictionary, run this:

 {'uno': 'one', 'dos': 'two', 'tres': 'three'}